Waterfall Enrichment Overview

 Yes, you need credits to use waterfall enrichment.

-How many credits does each provider charge?
+How many credits does each data source charge?

-What happens if waterfall enrichment doesn't find any data?
+Will I be charged credits if waterfall enrichment doesn't find any data?

 Can I check my credit usage for waterfall enrichment?

 Yes.
-Open your enrichment report after enriching contacts to view your activity log and get quick insights into the number of credits used for waterfall enrichment.
+Open your waterfall enrichment report after enriching contacts to view your activity log and get quick insights into the number of credits used for waterfall enrichment.

 You can also go to Settings > Data requests > Waterfall to view your entire activity log for waterfall enrichment.